libraz/suzume/README.md

 # Suzume

-A lightweight Japanese morphological analyzer that runs in browsers and Node.js.
+A lightweight Japanese tokenizer that runs in browsers and Node.js.

+> **Note:** Suzume is not a general-purpose morphological analyzer like MeCab.
+> It is designed for unknown word handling, search indexing, and client-side use.

 ## Why Suzume?